 Remember that sometimes people say things not intended to hurt or insult you.
 Other times they may intentionally be caustic.
 It’s all about them.
 It has nothing to do with you.
-They have negative emotions, and they are attempting to lash out at you during this challenging time–the holidays.–the holidays.
+They have negative emotions and are attempting to lash out at you during this challenging time–the holidays.–the holidays.

 Your relationships will get better over time if you remain calm and relaxed while dealing with difficult relatives.